team23/b5/docs/01_concepts.md

 # Core concepts

-We use a file calles `Taskfile` for defining all our tasks.
+We use a file called `Taskfile` for defining all our tasks.
 The Taskfile will include all the tasks you may later call and is the central entry point for task calling.
-The Taskfile itself is based on bash scriptiong, so has a lean and easy to read syntax.
-The basis idea is simple:
+The Taskfile itself is based on bash scripting, so has a lean and easy to read syntax.
+The basic idea is simple:
-A function defined in the Taskfile using the schema `task:name` may be called by b5 using `b5 name`.
+A function defined in the Taskfile using the schema `task:{name}` may be called by b5 using `b5 {name}`.

 So the Taskfile will include all tasks for your project.
 It is common to use external tools (hey, as said
 before: bash scripting) for task fulfilment.
 So a `css` task may for example call gulp for doing the heavy